 During times of drought, water-related diseases are rampant.
-Women and children often walk up to six hours to find and collect water because most surface water sources such as springs and ponds dry up.
+Women and children often walk several hours to find and collect water because most surface water sources such as springs and ponds dry up.
 Remaining water sources are heavily contaminated by environmental waste, such as human and animal excreta, which is washed in when it does rain.
 Then, the abundance of stagnant water serves as a breeding place for mosquitoes.

 While undeniable circumstances mean charitable dollars are the only way to establishing a well for some, WaterCredit is a proven financial solution millions have used to tap into their own power, to finance water taps, wells, rain barrels, and toilets for their homes.